Skip to main content

 At any time during the case management process, we will stop handling a complaint if you ask us to, or if it’s resolved by agreement.
 We may also decide to stop handling a complaint if:

-If we decide to stop handling your complaint, you can ask for the decision to be reviewed by a senior officer.
+If we decide to stop handling your complaint, you can ask for an Appeal, which will be reviewed by a senior officer.

 For examples of decisions we have made, please visit our Decisions and preliminary views page.